-Capriccio presents Colin booth, acclaimed English early keyboardist, recording artist, keyboard builder/restorer, & author in his Washington DC debut.
-He performs works by two titans of the English Early Baroque: William Byrd, a composer of extraordinary ability & who was key in helping develop an English national style; & Peter Philips, a gifted & prolific composer little-heard in the U.S. Enjoy a fascinating evening exploring the English Early Baroque repertory with a master of the genre!
+Capriccio presents Colin Booth, acclaimed English early keyboardist, recording artist, keyboard builder/restorer, & author in his Washington DC debut.
+He performs works by two titans of Early English music: William Byrd, a composer of extraordinary ability who was key in helping develop an English national style; & Peter Philips, a gifted & prolific composer little-heard in the U.S. Enjoy a fascinating evening of Early English music repertoire with a master of the genre!
 Meet the artist over a complimentary light buffet served before the Concert.
 Buffet offered from 6:15pm; Concert commences at 7:30pm

 English Music of the late-Renaissance through Early Baroque

 COLIN BOOTH, Harpsichord & Virginals